cmp5au/foia-predictions/README.md

 In the leftmost stacked bar we can see the class balance: 'Complete', 'No Relevant Documents', and 'Rejected' are relatively balanced, with 'Fix Required' and 'Partially Complete' classes being much smaller than the others.
 This informed my decision later on to use weighted F1 score as the model metric.

  The CIA is the least transparent, with the highest rejection rate and lowest full completion rate, followed by the NSA and FBI.
 The NSA has the second highest rejection rate, and the FBI has the highest rate of document redaction.
 The FCC and FTC show the highest completion rates and are the most transparent of these top 10 agencies.
 These patterns suggest that the agency will be an important feature of the classifier in the future.

 _________________________

 ## Model Fitting

-I fit 4 classifiers: Softmax, k-Nearest Neighbors, Random Forest, and LightGBM.
+I initially fit 4 classifiers: Softmax, k-Nearest Neighbors, Random Forest, and LightGBM.
 This last classifier is a type of Gradient Boosted classifier that has sophisticated algorithms for clever regularization and is able to handle categorical data without one-hot encoding.

 Handling of categorical data was particularly important for me, because the agency feature is categorical but has thousands of categories -- too many to encode in a normal way.
 For the first 3 classifiers, I one-hot encoded the top 10 agencies, as well as a catch-all category for all other agencies.

+When fitting the deep learning networks, I chose to initially omit the agency information.
+It is categorical, and there are over 5000 categories, so one-hot encoding wasn't appealing to me.
+In addition, many deep learning methods for text classification don't use metadata, so integrating it into transfer learning would be difficult.
+I ended up training each deep learning model only on the corpus, then fitting a LightGBM model on the penultimate layer output along with the agency data.

 The worse the class imbalance, the worse accuracy is as a metric, so I looked for other metrics to use to evaluate multi-class classifiers.
 For the case of a private citizen checking their FOIA request before submitting it, falsely identifying a soon-to-be-successful request as 'Rejected' is punished in the same way as the opposite mistake: by loss of time.
 For this reason, I decided on weighted F1 score, which is calculated by determining a typical F1 score (2 * TP / (2 * TP + FP + FN)) for each of the 5 classes.
 They are combined by a weighted average, where a class' weight is equal to its fractional representation in the dataset.
 The model performance results are shown below: